UUΒγΑΔΦ±²₯

 imgtext

-Note that a further independent review into the loan charge was launched in January 2025.
+A new and independent review into the loan charge was launched in January 2025.
 This is due to report in Summer 2025.
 The review will examine the barriers preventing those who are subject to the loan charge but have not already settled and paid their tax liabilities in full from reaching resolution with HMRC.
 It will recommend ways in which they can be encouraged to settle with HMRC.
-See the Written Ministerial Statement.
-See also HMRC issue briefing: operational activity during the new independent review of the Loan Charge.
-Further
+See the Written Ministerial

 Continue reading the full document